-Modern phones and cameras can take fantastic, high-resolution images.
+Modern phones and cameras take fantastic, high-resolution images.
 However, the actual files can be quite large.
-While your phone might shoot a 3 MB image, your ultra-fancy DSLR camera might shoot a 16 MB whopper!
 These gigantic files are much too big for your website and cause numerous problems for users.

-Imagine… you are standing in the grocery store, using your phone to read the school’s article, and your phone is trying to download the 7 megabyte file a webmaster used on the page you’re trying to view!
-Not only will that take a while, but it might even cost you money depending on your cell phone plan!
-It also puts extra strain on the website server.
+Imagine… you are standing in the grocery store, using your phone to read the school’s article, and your phone is trying to download a 7 megabyte file the webmaster used!
+Not only will that take a while, it also puts extra strain on the website server.
 And this assumes you’re patient enough to wait around for it!

 Until recently, the process of properly editing a photo meant opening Photoshop, the industry standard for photo editing software.
-That also means it costs money.
-And not everybody has that kind of money.
-So if you are on a budget or in a pinch, here are some great alternatives that are low-cost and free:
+But there are great alternatives to accomplish basic tasks for free:

-Photopea – An even smarter programmer said, “I want Photoshop, but I don’t want to pay for it, and I want to be able to use it on ANY device, and I want it to run in a simple web browser.”
-It’s pretty incredible what you can do in a browser window these days.
-This is GREAT news for students using Chromebooks.
-And there’s nothing to download or log into.
+Photopea.com – A very smart programmer said, “I want Photoshop, but I don’t want to pay for it, and I want to be able to use it on any device, and I want it to run in a simple web browser.”
+Photopea is GREAT for students using Chromebooks, or anybody who would like to created a layered masterpiece.
+And there’s no software to download or log into.
 (Because it is free, there is a small display advert on the right side.)
-Try it out at https://www.photopea.com

 How do I reduce the size of my photos?